jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: A once per game restriction is something that functions in all zones, no matter who controls the character or what zone it is in.
 This means even if a character with a power with a once per game restriction leaves play and comes back, you still can not use it again if it was used before leaving play.
 Also if an opponent takes control of a character with a one per game restriction, if they use the super power, when you get it back, you will not be able to use that power.

 ^(Source: Chad Daniel - UDE Approved)

+---

+Q: What if two players are playing Sister Grimm? say if one uses bounce house first can the other player **Bounce House**?

+A: The restriction is applied to that physical card, if your opponent uses the same MC, then their restrictions are independent of yours.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+##

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 *Set: Crossover Vol. 2*